ainfatihahh/Face-Recognition-System/Project-Management-Plan/B. PROJECT_PLANNING.md

 a) Detection and Recognition
 <br><br>
-This module is built to detect and track people from cameras.
-User may see people who are left behind in a vehicle.
+This module is built to detect and track faces of people from cameras.
+But first, they need to register their information in a database so that later it can matches with their faces accordingly when scanning.
 The system will use is OpenCV and Haarcascade algorithm.

 b) People Information